 Las Cruces, NM

 The only thing that has changed, though, has been the hours (and of course the prices have gone up over the years).
 They no longer have dinner hours, and now close at 3:00 p.m.
 While not a change from the old days, they are also closed from Christmas until about the third week in January, and again for a vacation in the summer.
-I either read or was told that this is the way they have been able to keep this family owned business alive for so long without having to close.
+I either read or was told that this is the way they have been able to keep this family owned business alive for so long without facing burnout and having to close.

-This is the restaurant where I developed a great love for stuffed sopapillas, and this is my favorite dish here.
+This is the restaurant where I developed a great love for the sopapilla compuesta, and this is my favorite dish here.
 Really, though, everything is good (a friend of mine tells me they have the best huevos rancheros ever).

 Another item for which Nellie’s is famous is the Salsa.
 It is spicy, flavorful, and fresh.
 I have bought some to take home several times, and this is something I would suggest if you have the opportunity.